ociswap/ociswap-migrations/README.md

 # Token Migration

-This [TokenMigration](token_migration/src/lib.rs) blueprint aims to transition tokens from Olympia to Babylon, leveraging all the advanced resource capabilities of the Radix Babylon Engine.
+This [TokenMigration](token_migration/src/lib.rs) blueprint aims to transition tokens from Olympia to Babylon, leveraging all the advanced resource capabilities of the Radix Babylon Engine (for further details refer to [Metadata Standard](https://docs-babylon.radixdlt.com/main/standards/metadata-standard-introduction.html)).

 ## Instantiation
 To use it you need to create your own new token first (preferrable with the same total supply than your old token) and then call the `instantiate` function on the blueprint passing the `old_address` (Babylon address of your old token - every Olympia token will have a new address on Bablyon) and `new_token` (full new total supply):